sylvaincom/C-for-data-science/NN-iris-data/README.md

 Targets: 0
 Net recent average error: 0.0879431
 ```
 and some excerpts are the following.
-When the neural network has finished learning the ouput `0` and starts learning the ouput `1`:
+When the neural network just finished learning the ouput `0` and starts learning the ouput `1`, we have:
 ```
 Pass 49: Inputs: 5.3 3.7 1.5 0.2
 Outputs: 0